Prepare for the unexpected with an emergency fund

 Credit cards can be helpful in an emergency.
 However, if you cannot pay off the balance in full right away, you'll typically end up paying interest on top of whatever you charged in the first place.
 So, you won't just be paying for the cost of an unexpected expense — you may be paying interest to the credit card company, too.
 If you have an emergency fund available, you can use that to pay off the expense immediately and avoid incurring additional debt.

-Where should I keep the money?
+Where should I keep an emergency fund ?

 You should ensure you can access the money in your emergency fund quickly, easily and without any fees or penalties, says the Financial Industry Regulatory Authority (FINRA).
-One option is to have a savings account at a bank or credit union, as withdrawals can typically be done quickly and your account will likely earn interest.
+One option is to have a savings account at a bank or credit union, as withdrawals can typically be done quickly, and your account will likely earn interest.
 Similarly, The Balance says a money market account may be another good option, as these accounts have similar features to savings and checking accounts and typically pay interest.
 If you're looking to earn a little more interest, FINRA states that you could also consider a certificate of deposit, or CD, but keep in mind that you may lose the interest the CD earns if you have to withdraw the money early.

 What is considered an emergency?